oicr-gsi/bamMergePreprocessing/README.md

 #### Required workflow parameters:
 Parameter|Value|Description
 ---|---|---
-`inputGroups`|Array[InputGroup]|Array of objects describing sets of bams to merge together and the merged file name.
+`inputBamFiles`|Array[bamFiles]|Array of objects describing sets of bams to merge together and the merged file name.
 These merged bams will be cocleaned together and output separately (by merged name).
-`intervalsToParallelizeByString`|String|Comma separated list of intervals to split by (e.g. chr1,chr2,chr3+chr4).
+`outputFileNamePrefix`|String|Prefix of output file name `intervalsToParallelizeByString`|String|Comma separated list of intervals to split by (e.g. chr1,chr2,chr3+chr4).
 `reference`|String|Path to reference file.
+`reference_genome`|String|The reference genome version for input sample

 #### Optional workflow parameters: